zejd/django-react/README.md

 Django REST Framework - ReactJS application.

+If you are using Docker, it is enough to run:

+docker-compose up -d

-Steps to run the backend app:
+Steps to run the backend app (without docker):

 1. Clone the repository